 Gentlemen wishing to indulge in some olde-worlde grooming may want to check out Murdoch’s London branches or Ted’s Grooming Room, a small chain of traditional men’s barbers by Ted Baker.

 There’s lots of watery fun to be had at WakeUp Docklands.
 Ride their wakeboarding cables from just £28pp including kit hire.
 Or, if you fancy something a little gentler, they do stand-up paddleboarding classes too from £30pp.
 GOOD FOR GROUPS.

 Knock yourself out

 This one requires a bit of forward planning and a few adventurous mates, but if bouncing around on giant inflatables and wearing comedy costumes sounds like a Saturday afternoon well spent, check out It’s A Knockout London, featuring props from the original TV show and ready to rock summer weekend.
 Places from £45pp.
+GOOD FOR GROUPS.

 Take the Harry Potter studio tour

 Explore the Wizarding World of Harry Potter in, er, Watford with the Warner Bros Studio Tour.
 Tickets cost around £35pp and must be booked in advance.